EliHei2/PhDExpedition/content/authors/admin/_index.md

 highlight_name: true
 ---

-My all-time faviorite math prof once called me "a pseudo-scientist", "you are curious about so many problems, but you know nothing!", he said.
-He was indeed a genious, I find no definition of myself better than this.
-Here, I will share my very personal experineces, aha- and duh moments, scientefic breaktrhoughs, and brain bugs with the "public".
-This is more of a personal experiment rather than something necessarily useful for the public.
+My all-time faviorite math prof once called me a "pseudo-scientist", "you are curious about so many problems, but you know nothing!", he said.
+He was a genious indeed.
+I've never found a better definition of myself.
+Here, I will share my very personal experineces, aha- and duh moments, scientefic breaktrhoughs, and brain worms with the "public".
+This is more of a personal experiment rather than something necessarily useful for the "public".
+Every week, a post about my life experiences as an adventurous academic, and a scientific post about a topic that I've been learning that week.